COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>

 <div style="text-align: justify">
-Coupled with **Figure 2**, we can see in **Figure 3** that we indeed have an increase in mobility levels in the UK from P2 to P3 but also individually in all countries within the UK except for Northern Ireland.
+Coupled with <strong>Figure 2</strong>, we can see in <strong>Figure 3</strong> that we indeed have an increase in mobility levels in the UK from P2 to P3 but also individually in all countries within the UK except for Northern Ireland.
 It also shows an increase in the degree of mobility in the UK and all of its four countries in the fourth period.
 </div>

 <br>